-MATH 165 Finite Mathematics (3 Hours)
+MATH 165 Finite Mathematics\ (3 Hours)

-Prerequisites: MATH 116 with a grade of "C" or higher or appropriate score on the math placement test.
+Prerequisites : MATH 114 with a grade of "C" or higher or MATH 116 with a grade of "C" or higher or an appropriate score on the math placement test.
 This course will emphasize the beauty, scope, practical applications and relevance of mathematics.
 It is designed to involve the students with the concepts as well as quantitative skills.
 Topics include set theory, symbolic logic, deductive reasoning, probability, statistics, mathematics of finance, systems of equations, matrix algebra and linear programming.

-MATH 171 College Algebra (3 Hours)
+MATH 171 College Algebra\ (3 Hours)

-Prerequisites: MATH 116 with a grade of "C" or higher or appropriate score on the math placement test.

-This course focuses on the study of functions and their graphs, techniques of solving equations and applications.
-Students will analyze and graph functions, including constant, linear, quadratic, piecewise-defined, absolute value, square root, polynomial, rational, exponential and logarithmic functions and non-functions; solve equations and inequalities, including polynomial equations, absolute value equations, radical equations, rational equations, exponential equations, logarithmic equations, systems of linear and non-linear equations and systems of linear inequalities; and apply functions in real-world situations.
+Prerequisites : MATH 114 with a grade of "C" or higher or MATH 116 with a grade of "C" or higher or appropriate score on the math placement test.
+This course focuses on the study of functions and their graphs, techniques of solving equations, and applications.
+Students will analyze and graph non-functions and functions, including constant, linear, quadratic, piecewise-defined, absolute value, square root, polynomial, rational, exponential, and logarithmic functions; solve equations, including polynomial, absolute value, radical, rational, exponential, logarithmic, and systems of linear equations; solve inequalities, including absolute value, polynomial, rational, and systems of linear inequalities; and apply functions in real-world situations.